The virtual Euler characteristic for binary matroids: Abstract

 \section{Abstract}

 Inspired by Kontsevich's graphic orbifold Euler characteristic we define a virtual Euler characteristic for any finite set of isomorphism classes of matroids of rank $r$.
-Our main result provides a simple formula for the virtual Euler characteristic for the set of isomorphism classes of matroids of rank $r$ realizable over $\FF_2$ (i.e., binary matroids).
-We prove this formula by relating the virtual Euler characteristic for binary matroids to the point counts of certain subsets of Grassmanians over finite fields.
-We conclude by providing several follow-up questions in relation to matroids realizable over other finite prime fields, matroid homology, and beta invariants.
+Our main result provides a formula for the virtual Euler characteristic for the set of isomorphism classes of simple matroids of rank $r$ realizable over $\FF_2$.
+We prove this formula by relating the virtual Euler characteristic for simple binary matroids to the point counts of certain subsets of Grassmanians over finite fields.

 \textbf{MSC 2020}: 05B35 (primary), 05A10, 14M15, 15B33 (secondary)